sporto/sporto.github.com/source/_posts/2012-12-07-callbacks.markdown

 As you can see it is quite minimal and easy to understand.
 When used like this promises bring a lot of clarity to your code.
 Note how in the first then I simply pass the 'processor' function.
 This is because this function returns a promise itself so everything will just flow nicely.

-You can see the working example here http://jsfiddle.net/sporto/Rhjbn/
+Working example here:
+{% jsfiddle Rhjbn  js,result %}

 ### The big benefit of promises

 Now if you think that this is all there is to promises you are missing something big.
 Promises have a neat trick that neither callbacks, listeners or control flows can do.
 They can be passed around, aggregated and most importantly they will trigger event if the event has already happened.
 Let me show you an example of this last point:

+{% jsfiddle 8zjGq  js,result %}

 This is a huge thing for dealing with user interaction, where you don't have control of the order of events.
-See this other post http://sporto.github.com/blog/2012/09/22/embracing-async-with-deferreds/
+See this other [post](http://sporto.github.com/blog/2012/09/22/embracing-async-with-deferreds/).

 Conclusion
 ---------

 Hopefully I have help you to understand some of the tools that you have at your disposal when working with asynchronous JavaScript.

+Photo Credits